Machine ID with Kubernetes Access | Teleport

 credentials and client configuration file.
 This is done using the

-The Kubernetes cluster you want the credentials to have access to must
+The Kubernetes clusters you wish to make available must be specified using

 Outputs must also be configured with a destination.
 In this example, the